Sophie Drakeford-Lewis

-Sophie Drakeford-Lewis (born 10 December 1998) is an English netball player who plays for Surrey Storm and has represented the national team.
+Sophie Drakeford-Lewis (born 10 December 1998) is an English netball player who most recently played for Surrey Storm and has represented the national team.
 She has previously played for Saracens Mavericks and Team Bath, and was awarded the Young Player of the Season Award for the 2019 Netball Superleague season.
-As a youngster, Drakeford-Lewis played tennis, and she was at one time the highest ranked Briton at under-16 and under-18 level.
+Drakeford-Lewis has played tennis, and she was at one time the highest ranked Briton at under-16 and under-18 level.

 Early life

 Drakeford-Lewis attended The Abbey School, Reading.
 As a youngster, Drakeford-Lewis played tennis.
 Aged 14, Drakeford-Lewis won the HSBC Road to Wimbledon National 14 and Under Challenge Finals competition, and at the age of 15, she was the highest ranked Briton at under-16 and under-18 level.
 She studied Integrated Mechanical & Electrical Engineering at the University of Bath, and graduated in 2021.
+She restarted playing tennis in 2024, where she attempted to qualify for the 2024 Surbiton Trophy.

 Club career

 Drakeford-Lewis started playing netball in Woodley, Berkshire.
 She plays as a goal attack or wing attack.
 She started her playing career in 2017 at Hertfordshire Mavericks (now Saracens Mavericks), and was nominated for the Netball Superleague Young Player of the Season.
 In total, she scored 283 goals for Mavericks.
 In 2018, Drakeford-Lewis started playing for Team Bath.
 She resigned for the club for the 2019 season.
 That year, was awarded the Young Player of the Season Award, and she continued with Team Bath for the 2020 season.
 In November 2020, Drakeford-Lewis confirmed that she would play for Bath in the 2021 season, and in October 2021, she was named in the Bath squad for the 2022 season.